How to Keep Your Home Cool This Summer—On a Budget!

 Determine your optimal temperature

 Experiment with fine-tuning the exact temperature to establish as your default.
-Start at say 77 degrees, then shift by one degree up or down until you’re satisfied.
-Then test to see if you can tolerate 78.
-Every subsequent degree which you accept will yield savings on your electric bill.
+Start at, say 77°F, then shift by one degree up or down until you’re satisfied.
+Test to see if you can tolerate 78°F. Every subsequent degree that you accept will yield savings on your electric bill.

 When you’re gone, turn it off

 When you leave your house, turn off the AC.
 There’s no use keeping an empty house cold.
-Or if you prefer, turning the dial to 85 degrees will drastically reduce its electrical consumption.
+Or if you prefer, turning the dial to 85°F will drastically reduce its electrical consumption.
 This tactic also prevents your AC from battling to regain your desired temperature on those super hot days.
-As a bonus, allow the system to take a break will prolong it’s useful life.
+Allowing the system to take a break will prolong its useful life.
 Once you come home, just power the AC back on.

 Preprogram the thermostat